nishanbudhathoki2266/nishanbudhathoki2266/README.md

 - 🌐 Proficiency in building IoT projects with Raspberry Pi
 - 🤖 Version controlling with Git

-Boring details ?
+Boring details?
 Here's myself as an object 👇😉

 ```javascript
 const me = {